 Money Magazine named Glen Ellyn in its 2011 list of the top 100 American Small Towns.
 In the immediate market area, households have a level of affluence, are well-educated, well-employed and like to travel.
 Many residents are civic minded and enjoy volunteering in the community.
 In fact, Glen Ellyn is known as the Village of Volunteers.

 Glen Ellyn is business-friendly with municipal process improvements in place like reduced plan review times, the elimination of final engineering reviews prior to zoning approvals and a fast-tracking option.
 The streamlined process means more efficiency for opening new businesses and redeveloping commercial properties in Glen Ellyn.
-The Glen Ellyn Economic Development Corporation serves as the entry portal, resource center and facilitator for businesses, brokers and developers.
-The Glen Ellyn EDC maintains a list of available commercial properties and opportunity sites for redevelopment identified by the Village, and can facilitate dialogue with property owners and the Village.
+The Village’s Economic Development Office serves as the entry portal, resource center and facilitator for businesses, brokers and developers.
+The Village maintains a list of available commercial properties and opportunity sites for redevelopment, and can facilitate dialogue with property owners and real estate brokers.
 The Village of Glen Ellyn provides business assistance grants for retail build-outs in the downtown and commercial façade improvements in all business districts.